pytroll/pytroll/web/source/index.rst

 https://groups.google.com/group/pytroll

 .. note::
-   mipp_ version 0.9.1 with support for Meteosat-10 is out.

-   Met-10 became the prime satellite for the 0-degree service January 21.
+   mpop_ version 0.13.0 with a new aapp/avhrr level1b reader in pure python is out!

 The available python packages at the moment are: